Dave2ooo/MM_GCODE/README.md

 1. Remve the loaded filament.
 2. Insert the new filament.
 3. Press the knob to load the filament and contimue printing.

+## 5 Troubleshoot

+If you have any troubles or comments feel free to create an [issue](https://github.com/Dave2ooo/MM_GCODE/issues).